psyplot/psyplot-gui/README.rst

 .. _PyQt: https://riverbankcomputing.com/software/pyqt/intro
 .. _psyplot: http://psyplot.readthedocs.io/en/latest/

 Copyright
 ---------
+Copyright (C) 2021 Helmholtz-Zentrum Hereon

+Copyright (C) 2020-2021 Helmholtz-Zentrum Geesthacht

-Copyright (C) 2016-2018 Philipp S. Sommer
+Copyright (C) 2016-2021 University of Lausanne

+psyplot-gui is released under the GNU LGPL-3.O license.
+See COPYING and COPYING.LESSER in the root of the repository for full licensing details.

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License version 3.0 as published by the Free Software Foundation.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+See the GNU LGPL-3.0 license for more details.

+You should have received a copy of the GNU LGPL-3.0 license along with this program.
+If not, see <https://www.gnu.org/licenses/>.